Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

 To implement new features only in LDPM (`ldpm_dev` branch) or CBL (`cbl_dev` branch), first pull the latest updates (see above) before committing and pushing your changes.

-If you have already commited changes on your local repository, follow the steps above with `git pull --rebase` on the last step.
+If you have already commited changes on your local repository, follow the steps above.

 If you do not have push access to the repository, create a fork of `chrono-mechanics` and use the pull requests system.